richafnu/Viva/Viva/glint/setup/question-library.md

 Viva Glint has extensive research that identifies the most reliable and valid items linked to survey goals.
 Our benchmarks are created using the *exact* text from these items.
 Even a slight change to a question or statement can alter the meaning enough to invalidate a comparison to the benchmark.

    > [!IMPORTANT]
-   > In cases where text is altered to sufficiently alter the item's meaning, the benchmark comparison is no longer valid and the items is now referred to as "customized," not "standard."
+   > In cases where text changes alter the item's meaning, the benchmark comparison is no longer valid, and the items is now "customized," not "standard."
    > - For these items, create a copy of the standard item so that it isn't tied to an invalid benchmark for comparison.
    > - Customized items don't map to external benchmarks by default.
 Carefully review [Question mapping](/../../viva/glint/setup/question-mapping) information before [linking a custom question to an external benchmark suite](custom-question-benchmark.md).